Keyfactor/keyfactor-go-client/README.md

 # Keyfactor Command Go Client
-Client in Golang for the Keyfactor Command Web API
+The client is a Golang module for the Keyfactor Command Web API

 ### Usage
 This module's primary use is as a client to connect to Keyfactor Command using the Command API.